HTTPArchive/almanac.httparchive.org/src/content/en/2019/javascript.md

 ## How much JavaScript do we use?

 JavaScript is the most costly resource we send to browsers; having to be downloaded, parsed, compiled, and finally executed.
 Although browsers have significantly decreased the time it takes to parse and compile scripts, [download and execution have become the most expensive stages](https://v8.dev/blog/cost-of-javascript-2019) when JavaScript is processed by a web page.

-<span id="featured-quote" hidden>JavaScript is the most costly resource we send to browsers; having to be downloaded, parsed, compiled, and finally executed.
-Although browsers have significantly decreased the time it takes to parse and compile scripts, download and execution have become the most expensive stages when JavaScript is processed by a web page.</span>

 Sending smaller JavaScript bundles to the browser is the best way to reduce download times, and in turn improve page performance.
 But how much JavaScript do we really use?